courtneyring/crawford-county-historical-society/src/copy/home/copy.md

 hero:
   title: Crawford County Historical Society
   image: /assets/images/hero-2.jpg
-intro: "Welcome to the Crawford County Museum and Society.
-Experience the world’s first space shuttle, a nuclear weapons-carrying submarine, dozens of military aircraft, a supersonic spy plane, and the world’s fastest commercial airliner displayed in and around the legendary aircraft carrier, Intrepid—an awe-inspiring place for an unforgettable adventure. "
+intro: Welcome to the Crawford County Historical Society and Museum.
+Experience the rich history of Grayling and Crawford County through dynamic exhibits, interactive programs, and engaging community events that bring local stories to life.
 imagePromos:
   - image: /assets/images/museum-event.jpg
     body: The museum hosts a variety of events throughout the year from holiday parties to brewery fundraisers.
     cta:
       label: See Event List
       value: /events